-Copy Machines – Clark Arts has two copiers.
-One is located inside the kitchenette in the Multi Purpose Room (MPR), which is also equipped with a fax, scanner and a printer.
-The other is for copying only located on the top floor in the hallway of the Fine Arts wing.
+Copy Machines – Clark Arts has two copiers located in room 109 on the first floor, one of which is capable of also scanning or faxing documents.
 These copiers are for class and production needs ONLY.
 Due to past abuse, students may not make copies for personal reasons on these copy machines.
 This includes use for Three-Penny productions, Regent Players, outside jobs, etc. There will be no exceptions.
 There are various copy machines located in the library or through the copy center that can be used for personal reasons.
-Please report any problems such as jamming, error codes, out of toner or paper to the box office.
+Please report any problems such as jamming, error codes, out of toner or paper to the Box Office on the second floor.
 Do not leave the copier out of order for the next person to deal with.
-If no one is in the box office, please leave a note on the dry erase board on the door.
+If no one is in the box office, please leave a note on the dry erase board on the door or send an email to BoxOffice@Rockford.edu.
 Also, please do not leave papers lying around after you are finished with the copiers.
-Both copiers have paper recycle bins located next to them.
+The room has a paper recycle bin located next to the door.
 Recycle what you don’t need and take the rest with you.
 Items found around the copiers will be either thrown away or turned into lost and found.

 Pianos – Pianos are one of the single most expensive pieces of equipment that the department owns.
 They are expensive to purchase and expensive to maintain.
 It goes without saying that students, faculty, and staff treat these instruments with great care and respect!
 Please keep the following guidelines in mind when using one of the pianos on campus: